 That means your online presence needs to be just as strong and polished as what you present to first-time in-person visitors.
-And while there are many ways to engage online guests, the first thing most people notice is the quality of your livestream.
+And while there are many ways to engage online guests, the first thing most people notice is the quality of your church livestream.

-Understanding Livestream Encoders
+Understanding Church Livestream Encoders

-An encoder is essentially a device that takes the feed from your camera or sound desk, compresses it, and turns it into a digital format for web streaming.
+A livestream encoder is essentially a device that takes the feed from your camera or sound desk, compresses it, and turns it into a digital format for web streaming.
 Whether you have software installed on your computer, or a dedicated piece of hardware that you plug into, you can’t host a livestream without something encoding your raw footage.

 Hardware vs. Software Encoders

 Hardware encoders are stand-alone devices specifically designed for encoding and streaming content.
 Essentially, they’re mini computers built for that sole purpose.
 And while they require some operational learning on the front end, they’re accessible, reliable, and efficient for high-quality livestreaming.

 Software encoders, on the other hand, are applications that can be installed on your computer.
 They utilize the processing power of the computer to encode audio and video signals into a digital format.

 There are pros and cons to both styles of encoders.
 Hardware encoders are ideal for churches aiming for high-production livestreams, while software encoders are much more versatile and accessible for churches on a budget.

 Note that, while software encoders are a great tool, they’re limited by the capabilities of the computer they’re installed on, and by other software programs operating at the same time.